Owner of unisex skincare brand

-Following the launch of his brand, Sam has sat for three years on the Council of the Society of Cosmetic Scientists (SCS), Chaired the SCS ‘Scrub Up On Science’ schools education committee and is the founder of the influential CIN (Cosmetic Information Network).
+Following the launch of his brand, Sam is the Vice President of The Society of Cosmetic Scientists (SCS), Chaired the SCS ‘Scrub Up On Science’ schools education committee and is the founder of the influential CIN (Cosmetic Information Network).

 Being a stay-at-home dad, I went to buy my kids their first teenage personal care products.
 Having seen the rows of stereotypical pink packaging on products aimed at my daughter and steel grey, ‘macho’ stuff intended for my son, I left determined to do something about it.

 I wanted to create a unisex personal care brand that didn’t tell teenagers who they should be or how they should behave.
 As the formulations were generally overlooked, I needed to be able to understand the chemistry behind the products to combat this.

 So, at the age of 39, I went back to school to study cosmetic science.
 If there was one stereotype I could ‘smash’ in STEM, it would be that choosing a career in science doesn’t have to be done at school or university.
 You can pursue a science career at any point in life!